shiuandai/Password-Generator/README.md

 > The **Password Generator** is my third static website, I use a technique that can be reused in the code, which provides the choice for the user to select a suitable password.

-I start the Scrimba Module 2 course- Web dev basics and learn how to use basic HTML, CSS, and JavaScript knowledge.
+I start the Scrimba Module 3 course- Making websites interactive and learn how to use basic HTML, CSS, and JavaScript knowledge.
 At the end of the course, I follow the Figma template to finish a password generator to create the random number, take a look at the → [Password Generator](https://shiuandai.github.io/Password-Generator/).

 ## How did I start the project?